Suksii/gusle-project/README.md

 # National music instruments

 ## About
 This project is a web application built with React.js, design to present national instrument - gusle.
 The interface was developed based on specific requirements profided by the Government.
+The Home Page shows a slider of different songs, and the Gallery Page shows pictures of different fiddlers.

 ## Technical Details
 - **React.js:**